-The Pacific Northwest is renowned for its huge runs of Chinook (King) salmon, Coho (Silver) salmon and Sockeye salmon.
+The Pacific Northwest is renowned for its massive runs of Chinook (King) salmon, Coho (Silver) salmon and Sockeye salmon.
 Spring Chinook salmon make their way from the Pacific Ocean and up through the Columbia River to Bonneville Dam and beyond in the months of February through mid-June.
 The Columbia River Spring Chinook is considered the prize of the Northwest.
 Much like the Columbia River summer steelhead, they do not spawn for up to eight months in the tributaries and therefore have a very high fat content which makes these fish the delicious prize they are.

 August is the month when fall Kings and Coho Salmon start entering the Columbia River from the Pacific Ocean, making “Buoy 10” one of the hottest fisheries anywhere!
 Fall Kings and Coho will travel up the Columbia River for a solid month providing awesome action for these 15 to 55 pound, fresh fall Chinook!
 We fish for the Fall Kings and Coho in the Lewis River and Cowlitz River from September through December with great success!
 August through December is the most popular time of the year to fish so book your dates in advance since the best dates fill fast.